 IMPORTANT NOTE: Stage 2 Fire Restrictions are in effect.
-No fires, charcoal grills, or smoking outside of vehicles or or Shooting are allowed on the Tonto National Forest at the time of publishing this article (May 19, 2020) In some parts of Arizona, you might feel like it’s summer all throughout the year, but alas, Memorial Day is considered to be the unofficial start of the summer season.
+No fires, charcoal grills, smoking outside of vehicles or shooting are allowed on the Tonto National Forest at the time of publishing this article (May 25, 2022) In some parts of Arizona, you might feel like it’s summer all throughout the year, but alas, Memorial Day is considered to be the unofficial start of the summer season.
 And that’s still a reason to celebrate!
 Memorial Day weekend is a great time to be in Arizona because the temperatures are pleasant, there’s usually plenty of sunshine, and there are so many fun road trip destinations nearby.
 Add in the fact that so many have been cooped-up due to Covid-19 and this Memorial Day weekend has the makings of a mass migration to all things outdoors.
 Welcome to the gateway to Arizona's wild outdoor playground in Gila County.
 If you are not familiar with Gila County we are about 90 miles from Phoenix and we offer everything from history packed museums to hundreds of miles of trails, lakes, rivers and access to some of the most wild wilderness areas in all of America.
-If camping, hiking, canyoneering, kayaking, boating, bird watching, fishing or just about any other outdoor adventure is what you seek, then Gila County is your destination for 2020 Memorial day.
+If camping, hiking, canyoneering, kayaking, boating, bird watching, fishing or just about any other outdoor adventure is what you seek, then Gila County is your destination for 2022 Memorial day.
 Read more about the top 5 destinations for you and your family.

 1. ROOSEVELT LAKE